fleetdm/fleet/handbook/company/senior-software-backend-engineer.md

 ### You can "walk the walk":

 - 🤝 Collaboration: You work best in a participatory, team-based environment.
-- 📈 Produce quality code, raising the bar for team performance and speed
 - 🚀 Prototype-first: You embrace speed and failure as we iterate towards the right solution.
 You have hands-on experience in creating low and high fidelity prototypes.
 You’re comfortable accepting suboptimal designs in favor of iteration.
 - 🧬 Simplicity: You love complex questions and use your work to simplify that complexity for users.
 - 🛠️ Technical: You understand the software development processes.
 You understand that software quality matters.